isabella232/primetime.en/help/release-notes/tvsdk-33-ios.md

 * It might experience that License rotation video does not play on iOS 11 and it will play fine on iOS 9.x and iOS 10.x.
 * In VPAID 2.0 support, if the playback is active over AirPlay, VPAID ads are skipped.
 * The drmNativeInterface.framework does not link correctly when the minimum target is set to iOS7 (or later).
-  Workaround: Explicitly specify the libstdc++6.  dylib  library as follows: Go to Target`->`Build Phases`->`Link Binary With Libraries and add libstdc++.6.dylib.
+  Workaround: Explicitly specify the `libstdc++6`.  dylib  library as follows: Go to Target`->`Build Phases`->`Link Binary With Libraries and add `libstdc++.6.dylib`.

 * Post-Roll Ad not getting inserted for replacing API.
 * Seeking in an ad break (without coming out of it) issues a duplicate  ad  start an ad break notification
 * Setting currentTimeUpdateInterval does not have any effect.
   Note: In certain iOS versions, the OS doesn't load the resources inside the PSDKLibrary.framework automatically.
-It is important to manually copy the PSDKResources.bundle to the application's bundle resources: Go to "Build Phases" and copy bundle resources.
+It is important to manually copy the `PSDKResources.bundle` to the application's bundle resources: Go to "Build Phases" and copy bundle resources.
 * The Reference App cannot be built using Xcode 8 or lower versions. iOS TVSDK version 1.4.41 onwards, use Xcode 9 to compile.
 * VPAID ads do not honor the delayAdLoadingTolerance value.
 * 24077- For certain HLS contents with subtitles, player crashes on Stop or Reset method.